 Electronic signatures are a common way to authenticate a document.
 Such technologies allow us to sign contracts and other legal documents, even if the signatories are at different ends of the planet.
 On the other hand, in different countries, electronic document flow and details are regulated differently.

-Due to the fact that electronic document circulation has become increasingly used in international trade and relations, on July 5, 2001, the UNCITRAL Model Law on Electronic Signatures was adopted in Vienna.
+Since electronic document circulation has become increasingly used in international trade and relations, on July 5, 2001, the UNCITRAL Model Law on Electronic Signatures was adopted in Vienna.
 Its objectives were to promote better assimilation of the concept of electronic signatures.
-Moreover, document became the guarantor of the confidence that certain methods of electronic signing of documents can be used in transactions with serious legal consequences.
+Moreover, the document became the guarantor of the confidence that certain methods of the electronic signing of documents can be used in transactions with serious legal consequences.

-With this law, the European Union sought to make legislation in the field of electronic digital signatures more transparent and simpler.
-According to this law, an electronic signature is data in electronic form that is attached to or associated with the communication of information, and is also used to identify the signatory.
+With this law, the European Union sought to make legislation in the field of electronic digital signatures more transparent and more uncomplicated.
+According to this law, an electronic signature is data in electronic form that is attached to or associated with the communication of information and is also used to identify the signatory.
 The signature indicates that the person who left it automatically agrees with the information in the document.

 Before concluding an electronic contract with a natural or legal person located in another country, it is necessary to clarify the specifics of legislative regulation of EDS in this country.
 This responsibility is assumed by lawyers preparing the document for signature.
 Today, only about 50 countries use electronic signatures regularly.

 eSignature Laws in USA

 In the United States, official authorization to certify financial documents by electronic signature appeared in 2000.
 Today in America, the electronic signature is equal to writing.
 Regardless of which document is signed in this way, it will have full legal force.

 Here EDS are issued even by those organizations that do not have a state certificate.
 There are no certifying centers as such.
 The signature classification is also absent except for the sectors of high responsibility: real estate, medicine, government contracts.